 Pennsylvania CNA Certification

 Students seeking certified nursing assistant (CNA) certification in Pennsylvania must complete a state-approved training program, as well as pass a certification examination.
 CNA training programs are available at several community colleges and technical schools in the state.
 These studies typically result in a diploma or certificate.
-When students complete these CNA programs, they receive certificates and are eligible to take nurse aide competency exams through the American Red Cross.
+When students complete these CNA programs, they are eligible to take nurse aide competency exams through the American Red Cross.
 Upon passing the test, their names are added to the Pennsylvania Nurse Aide Registry.

 Learn about the curricula, length of programs and additional requirements for two of these schools.
 The table that concludes this article also provides more details about these institutions.